jadecobra/python_tdd_exercises/source/classes.rst

          sex = 'M'

-  and the terminal displays a :doc:`TypeError`
+  and the terminal displaysa :doc:`TypeError`

   .. code-block:: python